 Encouraging children to ask questions helps to build their confidence exploring the world, and gaining better understanding.

-Include in your conversations reminders about your family: culture, traditions, accomplishments,
+Choose moments to include in your conversations or reminders about your family: culture, traditions, accomplishments,

 - [_] what your family values